arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 Upon completing these steps, you will have successfully configured an Opta™ device as a Modbus RTU Server.
 The following section will guide you through setting up another Opta™ as a Modbus RTU Client.

 #### Modbus RTU Client Opta™
-<br></br>

-To set Opta™ as a Modbus RTU Client, navigate to the `RS485 SerialPort` tab located in the `Resources` panel of the PLC IDE.
+To set Opta™ as a Modbus RTU Client, navigate to the `RS485 SerialPort` tab in the PLC IDE's `Resources` panel.
 The `Modbus Configuration` panel will open, and we must select the `Modbus RTU Master` option.
 For the tutorial example, we will use the following properties for client Opta™:

 - Baud Rate: 19200 b/s
 - Serial Mode: N,8,1 (No parity, 8 data bits, 1 stop bit)